 The aim of this post is to help you plan for walking the Brooklyn Bridge – how to get to it, where to start, when to go, what else there is to do around the bridge as well as some fun facts about the bridge.
 To learn more about the bridge itself and to see some of the things you will see as you walk across the bridge, be sure to take a read of our self-guided tour of the Brooklyn Bridge.
 We also list several guided walking tours over the bridge (including ours).
 A walk across the Brooklyn Bridge is one of the best things to do in New York City and it’s FREE. (en español)

-TIP: We run daily pay-what-you-wish guided tours of the Brooklyn Bridge as well as night tour of the Brooklyn Bridge and 911 Memorial.
+TIP: We run daily pay-what-you-wish guided tours of the Brooklyn Bridge, Brooklyn Heights and DUMBO and there is a night tour of the Brooklyn Bridge and 911 Memorial.

 That depends on whether you want to walk across the Brooklyn Bridge from Manhattan into Brooklyn or from Brooklyn to Manhattan.
 Both are lovely, but you do have a pretty spectacular skyline view if you choose to walk from Brooklyn to Manhattan.
 You could also walk from the Manhattan side half way across the bridge and then come back.
-Either way you decide to go, you can best get to the bridge via subway.
+Either way, you can best get to the bridge via subway.

 However, if you are considering a hop-on, hop-off bus service, all major companies have stops near both entrances.